Hello everyone and thanks for stopping by!

 With RawSpiceBar you receive 3 freshly ground, recipe-ready flavor kits direct to your door each month.
 Once you add your own local, fresh ingredients you can cook 3 globally inspired meals for 3-4 people.
 My first box contained, Indo-French Vadouvan, Peppercorn Chai, and Unpumpkin Pie Spice.

-If you want to try RawSpiceBar for yourself I have a special coupon code for $5 off a 6 or 12-month subscription.
-Just use FLAVOR6 to get your discount.
+If you want to try RawSpiceBar for yourself, check out their online Spice Shop.
+If you become a fan (like I have) then you can sign up for their quarterly subscription here.
+I have a special coupon code you can use for $5 off a 6 or 12-month subscription.
+Just use FLAVOR6 to get your discount…

 I used the Indo-French Vadouvan spice packet for this recipe.
 This curry mixture contains onion, garlic, cumin seeds, mustard seeds and fenugreek.
 A perfect base for the aromatics planned in this recipe.